 Early in his career, he embarked on a mission to recruit outcasts from the usually violent or thieving orc and goblin races.

 Atypical individuals, that wanted to live in civilized lands, without the fears of racial prejudice and desired to leave their tribes and clans that engage in evil acts.

 He wished to establish a “Sanctuary”, a town that provided these people with opportunities.
 The town also acted as a buffer between the borders of the Free cities’ Coalition and the dangerous wilds controlled by other renegade orcs, hobgoblin, and goblin tribes.

 He believed that this served his Lord Helios, who preached the virtues of rebirth and renewal.

 Lord Persus did not administer to the daily rule of the Sanctuary.
 He left this to his most trusted companions, Chief, Morkul, and Gorak.

 He was a shadowy figure rarely seen in town.

-It is unknown where he spent most of his days but some rumours told of sighting and seeing him in the poorer wards of Fairhaven disguised as a beggar providing healing services for free to the poorest of the poor in the metropolis.
+It is unknown where he spent most of his days but some rumours told of sighting of him in the poorer wards of Fairhaven disguised as a pilgrim, providing healing services for free to the poorest of the poor in the metropolis.
 Other rumours circulated that he secretly advised the Queen Regent, Rose, of Caramdor.

 Yet other rumours spoke of darker more sinister pastimes, his facade a false persona hiding his true purpose.

-Lord Perus was a formidable combatant, a master in the defensive arts, and able to enhance his martial capabilities with some divine magic.
+Lord Persus was a formidable combatant, a master in the defensive arts, and able to enhance his martial capabilities with some divine magic.